These are five crucial misunderstandings too many people still have about anxiety:

-Of course it’s distressing to see someone you care about experience anxiety.
+Of course, it’s distressing to see someone you care about experience anxiety.
 The knee-jerk response is to say, “Relax, it’s going to be okay.”
 Unfortunately, this can backfire in a couple of ways.
 One, the comment can feel diminishing, and the person isn’t likely to feel like you’ve heard or understood them.
 Two, it’s really quite difficult to simply relax on command.
 If it were so easy, the person would have already done it.
 After all, it’s no fun feeling anxious.

 Another well-meaning, but probably misguided thing to say is, “Have you tried yoga?” or, “You should try meditation.”
-While yoga or meditation can help many people, sometime people with anxiety have special difficulties with such activities, particularly meditation.
+While yoga or meditation can help many people, sometimes people with anxiety have special difficulties with such activities, particularly meditation.
 The act of “letting go” or “focusing on your breath” without a lot of individualized guidance can make some people feel out of control or worse.